 - Dinner: 7 points

-This leaves 6 points for snacks.
-This should be plenty when you consider how many zero-point foods you can incorporate.
-(Keep in mind that you can roll over up to 4 points for another day in the week.)
+This six-point snack budget should be plenty when you consider how many zero-point foods you can munch on (and keep in mind that you can roll over up to 4 points for another day in the week).

 5 Weight Watchers Snacks to Buy

-Sometimes, you just get that sweet or salty craving and need to have something that's not on your zero points list.
-This is where Weight Watchers' branded snacks come in.
-Each snack already has the points value on the packaging, so the guesswork is done for you.
+But sometimes you want to have something that's not on your zero-point list.
+That's where WW's branded snacks come in: Each snack already has the points value on the packaging, so the guesswork is done for you.

 1. Salt and Vinegar Potato Crisps (2 SmartPoints)

-Prepackaged for portion control, these crisps are also going to give you 4 grams of dietary fiber to help you reach the daily recommended amount of 25 grams per day for women and 38 for men, according to the 2015-2020 Dietary Guidelines for Americans.
+Enter their salt and vinegar potato crisps: Prepackaged for portion control, this Weight Watchers-approved snack is going to give you 4 grams of dietary fiber to help you reach the Dietary Guidelines for Americans-recommended daily serving.